 Even though the regulations governing surrogacy arrangements vary from country to country, a law that is favorable to this procedure is one that clearly establishes the conditions and the requirements for complying with it, including aspects such as the types of family structures that have access to it, the establishment of parentage, and the rights and obligations of the intended parents and the surrogate.

-Examples of countries allowing surrogacy nowadays include the United States of America, Russia, Ukraine, Greece, Georgia, Portugal, and Canada.
+Examples of countries allowing surrogacy nowadays include the United States of America, Russia, Ukraine, Greece, Georgia, Portugal, Canada and the Netherlands.
 In all of them, surrogacy is allowed to foreign citizens, too.

 Surrogacy is the most challenging of all fertility treatments.
 For this reason, it's crucial that you rely on well-versed professionals.
 If you are looking for trustworthy agencies, this tool will show you destination countries where your family type is permitted, and provide you with a detailed cost estimate.
 Moreover, our specialists will evaluate your case in particular in order to recommend you those clinics that best fit your needs, and meet our rigorous selection criteria.
 We have 10 years' experience behind us.